gboeing/ppde642/modules/01-introduction/readme.md

 ### pip

-`pip` installs Python packages from [PyPI](https://pypi.org/)in the form of wheels or source code.
+`pip` installs Python packages from [PyPI](https://pypi.org/) in the form of wheels or source code.
 The latter often requires that you have library dependencies and compatible compilers already installed on your system to install the Python package.
 This often requires some expertise when installing complicated toolkits, such as the Python geospatial data science ecosystem.
 For that reason, I recommend using `conda` unless you have to use `pip`.

 ### conda